paulfauthmayer/poopicorn/README.md

 **Idea**: Let's create a platform where people can learn useful phrases and the basics of the language based on their favorite songs / TV series simply by matching the url and a situation of the song on Youtube / Netflix.
 (Think about Italian or Latin soap operas, where you really don't know if they just talk or heavily arguing about something!)

+Extension to the original idea: a slang dictionary --> in most of the TV shows they use really local slang phrases so what if we create a plaform where you can automatically find the real meaning of the sentence in plain english

 Extra: Spotify songs can be integrated too, where basically you don't even see the face of the singer and not every song has a music video by default

 ---